 Description: Introduction to clinical education in radiation therapy technology.
-Experience
+Experience is obtained at one of several area hospitals, utilizing a variety of therapy equipment.
+(16 laboratory hours)

 AHS 263 - Radiation Therapy Lecture II

 Description: Lectures on the operating principles of various types of therapy equipment; the rationale for delivering treatments on particular units; introduction to pathology.
 (3 lecture hours)